 April is Poetry Month, at least in the USA.
 Over here we tend to join in but maintain our British feeling of literary superiority because our lists of poems and famous poets are much longer than those of our American cousins and I’m pretty sure that most of us can quote a line or two from Wordsworth.
 Poetry is designed to make the beauty of words visible and I had recently come across some poems written by a senior governance nurse, Karen Tidy, that focus not on daffodils or clouds, but care.
 A subject that is not the most obvious to write verses about.

-Karen is at the centre of Evolve Care Group and supports 6 care and nursing homes, one of which is Sundial Care Home, in Tipton St John, and I thought her poems offered a fascinating insight into the world of care.
+Karen is at the centre of Evolve Care Group and supports 6 care and nursing homes, one of which is our Devon Care Home, Sundial, in Tipton St John, and I thought her poems offered a fascinating insight into the world of care.
 As a senior governance nurse her work involves supporting everyone within all the homes to maintain their best physical and emotional well-being.

 The individuals that Karen supports at Sundial are always referred to as family members.
 The home uses a “Household Model of Care” which aims to create a true continuation of home life and means that choice and remaining independent for as long as possible is at the forefront of everything they do.